 - ylim: This argument may help you to specify the Y-Axis limits.
 In this example, we are changing the default y-axis values (0, 35) to (0, 40)

-- density: Please specify the shading lines density (in lines per inch).
-By default it is NULL, means no shading lines.
+- density: Please specify the density of the shading lines (in lines per inch).
+By default, it is NULL, which means no shading lines.

 Changing Bins of a Histogram

-Let us see how to change the Bin size of R histogram using breaks argument.
+Let us see how to change the Bin size of the R histogram using the breaks argument.

-- You can use a Vector of values that specify the breakpoints between histogram cells.
+- You can use a Vector of values that specify the breakpoints between cells.

-- You can use a number that specifies the number of cells a histogram has to return.
+- You can use a number that specifies the number of cells it has to return.
 For example, breaks = 20 means 20 bars returned.

 - You can use a function that returns a Vector of breakpoints.

 Frequency counts and gives us the number of data points per bin.
-In real-time, we are more interested in density than the frequency-based histograms because density can give the probability densities.
+In real-time, we are more interested in density than frequency-based ones because density can give the probability densities.

-In this example, we create a Histogram in R against the Density, and to achieve the same, we have set the freq argument to FALSE.
+In this example, we create a this against the Density, and to achieve the same, we have set the freq argument to FALSE.

-In this example, we add the density curve to the Histogram in R programming using lines function.
+In this example, we add the density plot or curve to the Histogram in R studio using the lines function.

 The following statement draws a density curve